AutodeskGames/stingray-docs/source/interactive_help/getting_started/common_windows/smart_placement_tool.md

     ![](../../images/smart_placement_red2.png)

   - Yellow planes:
-    - Divides faces in to thirds and lets you snap to those points
+    - Divides faces into thirds and lets you snap to those points
     - Snap to an object's bounding box
     The following images show examples of alignments to a third of the bounding boxes: